-Tessa LeRoux, Ph.DDirector of the Donahue Institute for Values and Public Life; Book Review Editor for Journal of Family Theory and Review
+Tessa LeRoux, Ph.DProfessor of Sociology; Director of Nancy Lawson Donahue ’49 Institute for Values and Public Life; Book Review Editor for Journal of Family Theory and Review

 What do you enjoy about teaching?